Revisiting Conjunctive Query Entailment for $\mathcal S$

 \begin{restatable}{lemma}{corboundedsize} Consider a TBox $\tbox$, $\tau \subseteq \NC(\Tmc)$, a Boolean UPTQ $Q^0$, and a unary UPTQ $Q^1$.
 For every mosaic $\Mos$ for $\tbox$ and $\tau$, and against $Q^0$ and $Q^1$, there is a mosaic $\Mos'$ for $\tbox$ and $\tau$ against $Q^0$ and $Q^1$ such that $|\Delta^{\interp}| \leq (|\NC(\tbox)|+1)!$ for each tile $\langle\interp, a_0, r \rangle \in \Mos'$. \end{restatable}

 It remains to see that the number of tiles in a mosaic can be bounded as well.
 Here, the arguments diverge.

 In the single transitive role case, we rely on the number of auxiliary concept names, determined by the number of subPTQs of PTQs from $Q^0$ and $Q^1$, being polynomial.
-As one tile per type is enough, we get the following (see \appref{Appendix~\ref{sb:sizebounds}}{Appendix D.3}).
+As one tile per type is enough, we get the following.

 \begin{restatable}{lemma}{lemboundedtilesingle} If there is a mosaic for $\tbox$ and $\tau$, and against a Boolean UPTQ $Q^0$ and a unary UPTQ $Q^1$, {with tiles of size at most $M$}, then there is one with at most $n + n\cdot 2^{n+m}$ tiles, {all of size at most $M$}, where $n=\|\tbox\|$ and $m$ is the total number of subPTQs of PTQs from $Q^0$ and $Q^1$. \end{restatable}